NetMods/Rev/README.md

 - ~~make zoom in and out effect on the user activity~~
 - ~~add screenshot functionality~~
 - ~~add presets feature to screenshot~~
-- add redo feature in screenshot
-- refine the undo functionality
-- find a better way for crop and pixelate effect
 - ~~shift to a common UI (daisy UI)~~
 - ~~add webcam and audio~~
 - ~~feat: add audio in exported video~~
-- feat: clips and effects ui
 - ~~feat: mouse record pause and resume~~
-- feat: update effects from timeline
+- ~~feat: update effects from timeline~~
-- feat: video play on space
+- ~~feat: video play on space~~
-- feat: play/pause on fullscreen
-- feat: auto updater
-- ~~fix: zoom and pan for macos~~
+- ~~feat: clips and effects ui~~
-- ~~fix: remove effects that exceed time duration~~
-- fix: sync UI with the main process
 - fix: speed up pan effect
+- fix: canvas edges while zooming
+- fix: pan effect when coords are near the edge
 - fix: timeline padding
 - fix: minor timestamps marks
-- fix: canvas edges while zooming
-- fix: pan effect when coords are near the edge
-- fix: playhead dragging should update teh preview
+- fix: playhead dragging should update the preview
+- fix: effect going beyond video duration in macos
 - fix: timeline should scroll complete width on playhead overflow
+- ~~fix: zoom and pan for macos~~
+- ~~fix: remove effects that exceed time duration~~
 - ~~fix: title bar text and maximise button~~
 - ~~fix: macos recording~~
+- fix: sync UI with the main process
+- feat: auto updater
+- feat: skeleton for the timeline
+- feat: sound waves on the clip
+- feat: add shadow below the camera
+- feat: add undo/redo feature in editors

 Quality Improvments

 - ~~find a way to make HMR work for background and anotate panel instead fo using file load using url~~
 - ~~UI improvements for mac (a screen flash when closing app and while recording)~~
+- find a better way for crop and pixelate effect
 - improve ffmpeg hits for a correct screen in macOS
+- play/pause on fullscreen
 - add more error handling in codebase
 - stay zoomed when typing
 - add a big cursor with click sound